stephenfuqua/stephenfuqua.github.io/_posts/2023/2023-08-10-responsible-data-use.md

 **Algorithmic Transparency**: Prefer open algorithms.
 Look for, or conduct, audits to assess accuracy, applicability to the desired use case(s), and potential for biases.
 Look for explainability and ensure there is a reasonable human appeals process.
-Does a _great_ deep learning model with slightly higher performance really outweigh having a _good_ and _explainable_ decision tree or a regression model?
+Does a _great_ deep learning model really outweigh having a _good_ and _explainable_ decision tree or a regression model?

 Example: Do AI and cheat detection systems have low false positives?
 Are there clear appeals mechanisms?
 Have they been cross-validated against different subgroups to ensure they do not introduce biases?
-Can you explain why a person's application is rejected or a promotion offered to one and not another when AI is involved in the process?
+Can you explain why a person's application is rejected or a promotion has been offered to one and not another when AI is involved in the process?

 Side note: Does use of generative AI really matter in the given context?